Value Flows: Experiments

 \subsection{Visualizing return distributions of Value Flows}

 One of the motivations of designing \ours{} is to use flow-based models to estimate the entire return distribution (Sec.~\ref{sec:motivations}).
 We hypothesize that the proposed method fits the underlying return distributions with lower distributional discrepancy.
 To investigate this hypothesis, we study the return predictions from \ours{} and compare them against two alternative distributional RL methods: C51~\citep{bellemare2017distributional} and CODAC~\citep{ma2021conservative}.
-On \texttt{scene-play-singletask-task2-v0} from OGBench, we visualize the 1D return histograms inferred by different algorithms, including the ground-truth return distribution for reference.
+On \texttt{scene-play-singletask-task2-v0} from OGBench, we use a learned FQL agent to collect $5000$ optimal and suboptimal trajectories as our evaluation dataset to visualize the return distribution for different methods.
+These trajectories are out-of-distribution because \emph{(1)} they are collected by a learned agent instead of the behavioral policy, and (2) they yield some combinatorial generalization behaviors (see Appendix~\ref{appendix:env} for explanations).
+We visualize the 1D return histograms inferred by different algorithms, including the ground-truth return distribution for reference.
 For fair comparison, we use $5000$ return samples and $60$ bins for each histogram.
 For quantitative evaluations, we measure the $1$-Wasserstein distances~\citep{panaretos2019statistical} between the histogram of each method and the ground-truth histogram.

 Fig.~\ref{fig:vis-histograms} shows the resulting histograms, superimposing the ground-truth return distribution, along with the $1$-Wasserstein distances for different methods.
 Observe that \ours{} predicts a smooth return histogram resembling the ground-truth return distribution, while baselines either infer a noisy multi-modal distribution (C51) or collapse to a single return mode (CODAC).
 Numerically, our method achieves a $1$-Wasserstein distance $3 \times$ lower than the best-performing baseline.
 These results suggest that \ours{} can effectively estimate the multimodal return distribution.